pajicadvance/simple-smithing-overhaul/README.md

 Found in Ancient City chests as rare loot, this smithing template will turn your "maxed out" enchanted item into a **pinnacle item**, upgrading a random enchantment on it by one level **above the max level limit**, for a hefty XP cost.
 This means you can get enchantments such as Fortune IV, Looting IV, and so on.

-Items are considered "maxed out" when they are enchanted with all possible enchantments they support at max level, excluding curses.
+Items are considered "maxed out" when they are enchanted with all possible enchantments they support at max level, excluding curses and enchantments excluded in the config.
 This accounts for exclusive sets, so for example, the following pickaxes are both considered "maxed out" and can be turned into pinnacle items:

 - Fortune III, Efficiency V, Unbreaking III, Mending
 - Silk Touch, Efficiency V, Unbreaking III, Mending